amr-abdelhamid/refbook/manuscript/main.md

 #### What's evil about code duplication

-In the introduction, I have mentioned the results of a study about software expenditure.
-They found that 70 billion of the 100 billion expenditure on software products on a 10-year period were spent on maintenance; and 60% of which is consumed to locate defective code [1]:
+In the introduction, I have mentioned the results of a [study conducted on software expenditure](#StudyAboutSoftwareExpenditure) during the 90's.
+They found that 70 billion of the 100 billion expenditure on development were spent on maintenance; and 60% of which is consumed to *locate defective code* [1]:

 ![60% of the maintenance effort is spent on locating bugs.
 That is, debugging and chasing code lines till you finally point to a lines of code and say 'I found the bug'.
 The remaining 40% are for everything else: Fixing, testing, reviews, integration, system testing, deployment, user Acceptance,...](images/duplicatecode/costoflocatingbugs.png)

-This means that duplication magnifies time of locating bugs.
-If you have a defective piece of code duplicated three times, then it's not enough to find the defect once (this already takes 60% of overall defect handling and resolution time).
-Rather, you'll need to find each and every copy of this defect anywhere else in the code, which is sometimes simply not possible. what usually happens is that we get an illusion that the bug is fixed upon fixing the first clone, ship the *fixed* software to the customer, who probably become very annoyed and backfire on us that the bug is still there.
+Duplication further magnifies time for locating bugs.
+If you have a defective piece of code duplicated two or three times, then it's not enough to spend the cost of finding the defect once (which already takes 60% of overall defect handling and resolution time).
+Rather, you'll need to find each and every copy of this defect elsewhere in the code, which is sometimes very expensive or even not possible. what usually happens is that we get an illusion that the bug is fixed upon fixing the first clone, ship the *fixed* software to the customer, who probably become very annoyed and backfire on us that the bug is still there.

 #### Why developers copy and paste code?

 Well, if code duplication is that evil.
-Why do we do it all the time?
-Throughout my career, I noticed developers follow this pattern one way or another: Copy Some code, change it to suite your new requirement, and finally test all changes.
+Why do we duplicate code all the time?
+Throughout my career, I noticed developers follow this pattern one way or another: Copy some code, change it to suite your new requirement, and finally test all changes.

 ![](images/duplicatecode/copyChangeTestCycle.png)

 This is pretty natural.
 Actually, I myself always followed this pattern and I'm still following it.
 And, I've been doing excellent work with teams I worked with.
 So, where is the problem?
-The problem is that I always do a forth step which is necessary and cannot be neglected, which is refactoring.
+The problem is that I always do a forth step which is necessary and cannot be neglected: refactoring.
 It's ok to copy and paste code only if you're going to refactor this code later on.

 ![](images/duplicatecode/copyChangeTestRefactorCycle.png)